AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2022/fusion-sept-26-22.md

 * Retrieve information about Gitlab objects
 * Retry builds or failed pipeline jobs
 * Edit, modify, or update GitLab objects

-For more information, including a complete list of available actions, see [GitLab modules](/help/quicksilver/workfront-fusion/apps-and-their-modules/gitlab-modules.md).